gcobb321/icloud3_v3_docs/docs/chapters/8_sample-automation-scripts.md

 Make sure the Garage Door is closed when no one is Home or everyone is far away from Home.

 - Triggers:
-  - The SomeOne Home sensor changes to 'AllAway', or
+  - The Someone Home sensor changes to 'AllAway', or
-  - The SoneOne Home sensor changes to 'AllFarAway'
+  - The Someone Home sensor changes to 'AllFarAway'
 - Conditions:
   - The Garage door is open
 - Actions: